 ESL teachers are in demand in Taiwan throughout the calendar year.
 Teaching positions are available through public and private schools, language schools, universities and colleges, and through private tutoring.
 Despite greater competition for positions over the past few years, the government’s education reforms are continuing to make opportunities available for foreign teachers.
-Public and Private School System

-Public and private schools in Taiwan are somewhat similar to America's conventional primary and secondary school system, and run on a two-semester system.
+Public and private schools in Taiwan are somewhat similar to North America's conventional primary and secondary school system, and run on a two-semester system.
 The first semester begins in September and lasts until mid- or late-January, followed by a four-week vacation which includes Chinese New Year.
 The second semester begins in March and goes to the end of June, followed by a two-month summer vacation.
 Higher qualifications, including an education degree and teacher’s license, are needed for those who want to teach in the public school system.
 If interested in teaching in a conventional school, peak hiring time is in July/August.

 Private language schools provide supplementary education for students who require additional tutoring.
 Classes are offered during after-school hours and at other convenient times.
 As private language schools do not follow the semester system of conventional schools, teachers are hired year round.